 Financial Aid Probation

-Students removed from suspension by appeal will be placed on financial aid probation for the semester specified.
+Students removed from suspension by appeal will be placed on financial aid probation for the semesters specified.
 The student will be notified in writing.
 Students on probation may receive Title IV financial aid during the probationary period of enrollment, but may be placed on suspension during subsequent periods if satisfactory academic progress is not resumed.

 Maximum Time Frame

-In the six-year, direct entry Pharm.D. program, students are defined as undergraduate during the two first years of enrollment and as graduate during the final four years of enrollment.
+In the integrated Doctor of Pharmacy with a Bachelor of Science program, students are defined as undergraduate during the first three years of enrollment and as professional during the final four years of enrollment.

-Incomplete Grades, Course Withdrawals and Course Repetitions
+Quantitative Evaluation, Incomplete Grades, Course Withdrawals and Course Repetitions

-(6) All incomplete grades must be resolved in accordance with academic policies listed page 60 of the 2015-16 Academic Catalog.
+Students may receive federal student aid for a passed course taken a second time (first repeat of passed course).
+After enrolling in a passed course twice, students will no longer have the course’s credit hours calculated for student enrollment status for federal financial aid eligibility.
+Students may receive federal student for repeated failed courses until a passing grade is earned.All incomplete grades must be resolved in accordance with academic policies listed in the College’s Academic Catalog.
 Unresolved incomplete grades converted to failing grades will result in a new review of students’ satisfactory academic progress from the previous enrollment period.